Jeremy Pena Player Props: Astros vs. Rangers

-Jeremy Pena, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Texas Rangers, with Jon Gray on the hill, June 30 at 8:05 PM ET.
+Jeremy Pena, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the Texas Rangers, with Andrew Heaney on the hill, July 2 at 2:35 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Cardinals.
+He racked up two hits (going 2-for-5) in his last appearance against the Cardinals.

 Jeremy Pena Game Info & Props vs. the Rangers